stolos/cli/docs/configuration.md

 ### `user`

-User specific options
+User specific options, under partitioned under a key identifying each API host

-* `user.username` - the username of the current user
+* `user.[stolos-server-host].username` - the username of this API server user
-* `user.token` - the authentication token of the current user
+* `user.[stolos-server-host].token` - the authentication token of this API server user
+* `user.[stolos-server-host].host` - the host of the Stolos API server, including the protocol scheme

+### `default-server` - the default API server to use, if not provided

 ### `project`